pjkaufman/dotfiles/README.md

 | `tpm` | script | Plugin manager for tmux |
 | `weasyprint` | apt | Convert html to pdf |
 | `pandoc` | apt | Document converter |

-*: This is currently not really working on wayland

 ## Known Issues